SampleBias/Institute_4_Prompt_Research/README.md

-# Awesome-Jailbreak-on-LLMs- merge to main
+# iPr-Jailbreak-Repo

-Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
+iPr-Jailbreak-Repo is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
 Any additional things regarding jailbreak, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
 Any problems, please contact yliu@u.nus.edu.
 If you find this repository useful to your research or work, it is really appreciated to star this repository and cite our papers [here](#Reference). :sparkles:

 ## Reference